Content

 What is Malware Analysis?

-The purpose of malware analysis is usually to understand the purpose and behavior of suspicious binary or file.
+The main goal of malware analysis is to understand the purpose and behavior of suspicious binaries or files.

 Types of malware analysis